 Every business has its own patterns.

 It is fine by me if your business strategy is to not study these patterns.
 But then please do not complain when the storm comes and you realise that you do not understand the waves and you cannot see the shore.

 However, if you want to understand your business patterns, cash flow forecasting can help.

-How can cash flow forecasting help an African small business?
+How can cash flow forecasting help a small business?

 As a business, you can use cash flow forecasting for the following:

 - Understand patterns of cash flowing into and out of your business

 - Understand when you need to constrain your expenses

 - Understand when you look to look for ways to increase the amount of money flowing into the business